-If you haven’t read the first and second parts of this article, you’ll probably want to check them out here and here.
+If you haven’t read the first part of this article, you’ll probably want to check it out here.

 1995 – Legend Entertainment – My First Industry Years

 I was finally working full-time in the game industry at Legend Entertainment and couldn’t be more thrilled!
 No more sandwiching game coding in between contracting gigs.
 I was with a company that has produced a large number of award winning titles, gotten them published and distributed – all with a company of under 20 people!